|

 describes project baselines: what should be achieved by the project in

-plan describes project management processes.
-The third type of plans are
+management plan describes project management processes.
+The third type of

-subsidiary plans – any part of project management processes may be placed
+plans are subsidiary plans – any part of project management processes may

-in separate document.
-In PMBoK® Guide there is
+be placed in separate document.
+In PMBoK® Guide there is one project

-one project management plan which consolidates and integrates all planes
+management plan which consolidates and integrates all planes needed by a

 |